section-engineering-education/engineering-education/content/articles/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/index.md

 - If we have imported the five icons, we are good to go.

 ### Step 4: Create a menu for BottomNavigationView
-- On the res file, right click on it -> New -> Android Resource File.
+- On the res file, right click on it then click on New then Android Resource File.
 ![creating a res file](engineering-education/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/adding_android_resource_file.png)
 - On the Resource Type select menu.
 - Give your a file name for example bottom_menu_nav, then cick Ok.